Well, yes he did! Faithful followers of the podcast will remember that we speculated on this topic in Episode #2, but there is proof!

-We can tell from other of his writings that it was the clothing that the Restoration Era audience and players wore that particularly offended William Penn.
+We can tell from other of his writings that it was the clothing that the Restoration Era audience and actors wore that particularly offended William Penn.
 The men he had seen on stage tended towards effeminacy, and the women dressed to provoke lust, he felt strongly.
 And the undoubted open presence of prostitutes in the playhouse would have also disturbed him extremely.
 As we have learned in later episodes, these are issues that would continue to challenge the 'respectability' of theater in Philadelphia well into the 19th Century.

 (Image in the header: an imaginative depiction of Restoration Era theatre performance.
 At top: a portrait of Samuel Pepys.
 Below: 1) A portrait of Nell Gwynn, the famous London actress and mistress of King Charles II, who was a star of the Restoration stage in the 1660's.
 2) A portrait of William Penn as a young man, wearing armor, painted near to the time of his fateful visits to see plays.
-3) A print of a portrait of William Penn as the Founder of Pennsylvania, accompanied by figures of a white frontiersman and a Delaware Indian.
+3) A print of a portrait of William Penn as the Founder of Pennsylvania, accompanied by figures of a white frontiersman and a Delaware (Leni Lenape).
 4) And finally, the title page of William Penn's 1668 book No Cross No Crown - in which he dealt at length with his disdain for the theater, condemning it as un-Christian and the occasion for wasted time, empty social display, and earthly vanity.